SebaJoe/visual-storytelling-with-CLIP/README.md

+# Visual Storytelling Using CLIP

+Final project for the Grounded Natural Language Processing course by Sebastian Joseph and Annabel To.

+Details about our project implementation can be found [here](https://docs.google.com/presentation/d/1Sjo37OHJW3xbDW4AUn4B5vAoSYMa7oRFKosmRz30l8g/edit?usp=sharing).

+The information below describes the prior work that forms the backbone of our project.
+Our experiments involve modifying this framework.

 # No Metrics Are Perfect: Adversarial REward Learning for Visual Storytelling

 This repo is the implementation of our paper "No Metrics Are Perfect: Adversarial Reward Learning for Visual Storytelling", which also provides a codebase for the task of visual storytelling.